 A close Mexican-German climate partnership enables Mexico to implement specific measures for achieving its NDCs.
 Mexico has reduced its volume of greenhouse gas emissions and is better adapted to the impacts of climate change.

-The project supports the Mexican Secretariat of Environment with developing short-term and long-term planning instruments and establishing a transparency system for monitoring and continuously improving the achievement of its NDC targets.
+The project supports the Mexican Ministry of Environment with developing short-term and long-term planning instruments and establishing a transparency system for monitoring and continuously improving the achievement of its NDC targets.
 In addition, the project supports innovative financing mechanisms for specific measures.
 This also applies to innovations emerging from the private sector.

-In the country’s regions the project is strengthening the capacity of stakeholder so that they are better able to put their contribution into practice.
+In the country’s regions the project is strengthening the capacity of stakeholder so that they are better prepared to put their contribution into practice.
 The project also promotes Mexican-German and international dialogue on NDC implementation and climate-friendly consumption, with a view to innovations generated by the private sector.
 This dialogue gives rise to (international) sharing of experience with Mexico while enabling relevant findings to be included in global discussions and climate negotiations.
 Finally, the project supports regular exchange and joint knowledge management with all IKI projects in Mexico.